 Titanium has excellent corrosion resistance to most salt solutions.
 For example, titanium is more corrosion-resistant than high-chromium-nickel steel in chloride solutions and has no pitting corrosion.
-The titanium also has good stability to hot sodium chlorite and various concentrations of hypochlorite.
-Therefore, it is widely used in vacuum salt making and bleaching powder refining industries.
+Titanium also has good stability to hot sodium chlorite and various concentrations of hypochlorite.
+Therefore, it is widely used in vacuum salt-making and bleaching powder refining industries.

 Titanium has good corrosion resistance to most alkaline solutions.
 Titanium is relatively stable in sodium hydroxide and potassium hydroxide solutions with a concentration of less than 50%.
 If the alkali solution contains chloride ions or chlorides, its corrosion resistance even exceeds that of nickel and zirconium.
 Now the chloralkali industry is one of the largest areas of titanium application.

 Titanium has high stability in humid chlorine, even in sulfuric acid, hydrochloric acid, and chloride saturated with chlorine, so titanium is the material of choice for key equipment for the production of titanium dioxide by the sulfuric acid process.

 Because titanium has good corrosion resistance in hydrocarbons, it is also widely used in organic chemicals.
 Titanium has excellent corrosion resistance in seawater, so it is also widely used in offshore oil drilling platforms, seawater desalination, and other marine fields.